AaltoSciComp/scicomp-docs/triton/apps/llms.rst

 Other Frameworks
 ~~~~~~~~~~~~~~~~

-While HuggingFace provides a convenient way to access and use LLMs, there are other frameworks available for running LLMs,
+While HuggingFace provides a convenient way to access and use LLMs, there are other popular frameworks
-such as `DeepSpeed <https://www.deepspeed.ai/tutorials/inference-tutorial/>`__ and `LangChain <https://python.langchain.com/docs/how_to/local_llms/>`__.
+available for running LLMs, such as `vLLM <https://docs.vllm.ai/en/latest/>`__ for high-performance inference,
+`Ollama <https://ollama.com/>`__ for local deployment, `DeepSpeed <https://www.deepspeed.ai/tutorials/inference-tutorial/>`__,
+and `LangChain <https://python.langchain.com/docs/how_to/local_llms/>`__ for building LLM applications.

 If you need assistance running LLMs in these or other frameworks, please contact :doc:`the Aalto RSEs </rse/index>`.